 Do I have to live in Oxford during term time?

-You will need to be resident in Oxford for at least 6 terms.
+Full-time students will need to be resident in Oxford for at least 6 terms.
 Time spent abroad as part of a research timetable may count towards the residence requirements however all cases are subject to approval.
+As a part time student, you must spend at least 30 days per year in Oxford.

 Where do I find out about funding?